Design Education Matters... A lot.

 Over the course of a year, me and a group of enthusiastic designers forged new collaborations with Girls Who Code in both SF and Boston, were mentors at women's hackathons, and helped inner-city students to design their own apps.
 We mentored high-schoolers and inspired them to pursue creative careers, and in collaboration with Twitter's Women in Engineering group, we worked alongside middle school girls to design and code a race-track game.
 We had fun.

 In each case, we helped students think critically and creatively about a problem they experienced in their daily lives.
 Surrounded by paper, markers, art supplies and post it notes, students then worked in teams to sketch out ideas and interfaces that communicated their unique product ideas in more tangible ways.
 We never once touched a laptop or mobile device.
-(Cause let's be honest, by the time these kids start designing in professional contexts, smart phones will be a thing of the past.
-Why limit their expression to our primordial technology?)
 The day always finished with each group sharing their work, hearing the stories that mattered most, talking about challenges and roadblocks they encountered, and giving each other feedback.

 I am fully convinced that as long as there are students who can look at their unique experiences with wonder and possibility, there is a direct pathway between an arts or design education and careers in technology.
 I have no idea where these efforts will lead, but I feel like I am just getting started.
-If you are a high school teacher, educator, creative program director in underserved communities, or simply have an interest in infusing STEM education with a a little more creativity and crazy please ignore all the "I'm-busy-and-wont-reply-to-your-email" lines on my contact page and reach out.
+If you are a high school teacher, educator, creative program director in underserved communities, or simply have an interest in infusing STEM education with a a little more creativity and crazy please reach out.
 I would love to find a way to hang out with you and your students.
 There is a lot left to learn.